codurance/site/_posts/2017-04-26-clean-and-lean-webpack-bundles.md

 ##Four simple steps to reduce your Webpack bundle size ...

-A team from [Codurance](http://www.codurance.com) (including myself) are currently helping out a client on a javascript legacy project.
+A team from [Codurance](http://www.codurance.com) (including myself) are currently helping out a client on a Javascript [brownfield](https://en.wikipedia.org/wiki/Brownfield_(software_development)) project.
 It’s a news application with a worldwide customer base and has a stack that includes [ReactJS](https://facebook.github.io/react/), [Express](https://expressjs.com/), [Webpack](https://Webpack.github.io/) and a host of other libraries.

 Recently a member of the team noticed that certain parts of the application were serving up bundles of **nearly 2mb!** I was quite new to Webpack at the time and jumped at the opportunity to get to know Webpack better and see if I could try and solve the problem.